Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Although there are only a few steps to the cycle, it’s repeated with increasing frequency as time goes on and your relationships with your spouse and the Lord deteriorate.

-[Editor’s note: The author, Dr. Clinton then goes on to tell of a married couple where the husband Carl is having a sexual affair.
-Below are a few statements Dr. Clinton gives, pertaining to Carl that can be so easily recognized as a pattern that others adopt in their own rationalizations of their behavior.
-See if you recognize them.]
+The author, Dr. Tim Clinton then goes on to tell of a married couple where the husband Carl, is having a sexual affair.
+Below are a few statements Dr. Clinton gives, pertaining to Carl, which is a pattern of traps that often emerge in the downward spiral of sinful behavior.

 • John remained calm and self-righteous.
 And that’s the tragedy of the downward spiritual spiralduring the journey, the Word of God becomes so warped by a self-interest-based interpretation, that even the most flagrant sins become something God would sanction.